jpmhouston/Batch-Clipboard-website/docs/PR-Version-2.0.md

 But also the new version includes more.
 “Repeat Last Batch” will paste the most recent batch of items again with re-copying them.
 The menu is more consistent and simpler by default.
 For users using the Mac App Store to get the application and support its development with a one-time in-app purchase, they get the ability to save the last batch indefinitely to recall anytime.
 An unlimited number can be saved, recall from a new section in the menu, and each optionally given a custom keyboard shortcut.

-To celebrate the new version's release, that in-app purchase is now discounted for the next 2 weeks, half price at US$1.99.
+To celebrate the new version's release, that in-app purchase is now discounted until Friday September 19th, half price at US$1.99.

 Mac App Store: [https://apps.apple.com/app/batch-clipboard/id6695729238](https://apps.apple.com/app/batch-clipboard/id6695729238)
 Non-App Store download: [https://github.com/jpmhouston/Batch-Clipboard/releases/latest](https://github.com/jpmhouston/Batch-Clipboard/releases/latest)